 Children

 Safety and efficacy in children (under 18 years) has not been established.

 Hypertension

 Once daily dosing is recommended.

-Adults

-The recommended dose for initiation of therapy is 12.5mg once a day for the first two days.
+Adults The recommended dose for initiation of therapy is 12.5mg once a day for the first two days.
 Thereafter the recommended dosage is 25mg once a day.
 Although this is an adequate dose in most patients, if necessary the dose may be titrated up to a recommended daily maximum dose of 50mg given once a day or in divided doses.
 Dose titration should occur at intervals of at least two weeks.

-Older people

-An initial dose of 12.5mg daily is recommended.
+Older people An initial dose of 12.5mg daily is recommended.
 This has provided satisfactory control in some cases.
 If the response is inadequate the dose may be titrated up to the recommended daily maximum dose of 50mg given once a day or in divided doses.

-Children

-Safety and efficacy in children (under 18 years) has not been established.

-Angina

-Adults

-The recommended dose for initiation of therapy is 12.5mg twice a day for the first two days.
+Children Safety and efficacy in children (under 18 years) has not been established.
+Angina Adults The recommended dose for initiation of therapy is 12.5mg twice a day for the first two days.
 Thereafter, the recommended dosage is 25mg twice a day.

-Older people

-The recommended maximum daily dose is 50mg given in divided doses.

-Children

-Safety and efficacy in children (under 18 years) has not been established.

-Patients with hepatic impairment

-Carvedilol is contra-indicated in patients with hepatic dysfunction (see sections 4.3 and 5.2).

-Patients with renal impairment

-No dose adjustment is anticipated as long as systolic blood pressure is above 100mmHg (see also sections 4.4 and 5.2).

-Method of administration

-The tablets should be taken with fluid.
+If necessary, the dose may be titrated up to 50 mg twice a day.
+Dose titration should occur at intervals of at least two weeks.
+Older people The recommended maximum daily dose is 50mg given in divided doses.
+Children Safety and efficacy in children (under 18 years) has not been established.
+Special dosage instructions As with all beta-blockers, treatment should not be stopped abruptly but rather gradually reduced at weekly intervals.
+This is particularly important in the case of patients with concomitant coronary heart disease.
+Patients with hepatic impairment Carvedilol is contra-indicated in patients with hepatic dysfunction (see sections 4.3 and 5.2).
+Patients with renal impairment No dose adjustment is anticipated as long as systolic blood pressure is above 100mmHg (see also sections 4.4 and 5.2).
+Method of administration The tablets should be taken with fluid.
 For CHF patients Carvedilol should be given with food to slow the rate of absorption and reduce the incidence of orthostatic effects.

-4.3 Contraindications

-Hypersensitivity to the active substance or to any of the excipients listed in Section 6.1.

-- Unstable /decompensated heart failure requiring intravenous inotropic support - Marked fluid retention or overload requiring intravenous support - Obstructive airways disease - Clinically manifest liver dysfunction.
+4.3 Contraindications - Hypersensitivity to the active substance or to any of the excipients listed in Section 6.1. - Unstable /decompensated heart failure requiring intravenous inotropic support - Marked fluid retention or overload requiring intravenous support - Obstructive airways disease - Clinically manifest liver dysfunction.